Nandini-Shukla21/SALSA-2.0/results/final_pipeline/project_status.md

    can be reported as a rate with an uncertainty estimate instead of a single outcome.
-3. **Complete the ablation matrix.** Variants C, D and E would attribute the residual sparse-input margin, which NACT-F narrowed to roughly half of full NACT's without changing the recovery outcome.
+3. **Complete the ablation matrix.** Variants C, D and E would attribute the residual sparse-input margin, which Modified NACT narrowed to roughly half of NACT's without changing the recovery outcome.
 4. **Scalability analysis.** Measure how the sample requirement grows with `n` and `h`, and whether the one-token representation's advantage holds as the